-The CAB will help you fill in forms and may accompany you to the hearing.
+Citizens Advice Bureau -Will help you fill in forms and may accompany you to the hearing.
 Or you could ask an adviser, friend or family member to appeal on your behalf.

 You may be able to claim some expenses for travelling to a tribunal.
 You can't claim for legal expenses and solicitors' fees - even if you win.